DaimenDAmbers/Raspberry_Hub/README.md

 I would like this project to do a few things
 * Display things from a Twitter API
 * Display weather from AccuWeather
-* Any other APIs that I can think of
+* Any other APIs that come to mind